Familiarization of basic Linux Commands-useradd, userdel , groupadd, groupdel, passwd

 -r | Creates a system group (with a GID typically below 1000). |

-This creates a group named developers
+This creates a group named developers with:

 - A unique GID automatically assigned.